 - 1. Zoning Regulations and Zoning Map of the District of Columbia, available at dcoz.dc.gov. - 2.
 Orders of the District of Columbia Zoning Commission and Board of Zoning Adjustment, available at dcoz.dc.gov.

 IX.
 CONCLUSION

-For all of the above reasons, this application satisfies the standards of approval for special exception relief and a modification of consequence in this case.
+For all of the above reasons, this application satisfies the standards of approval for special exception relief in this case.

+Respectfully submitted,

-Respectfully submitted, GOULSTON & STORRS, PO 7
+GOULSTON & STORRS, PC

+/s/

-/s/ Jeff Utz
+Jeff Utz

+/s/

-/s/ Carv Kadlecek
+Cary Kadlecek